universal-ctags/ctags/docs/optlib.rst

-If you specify a directory instead of a file as the argument for the ``--options=PATHNAME``, Universal-ctags will load all files having a :file:`.ctags` extension under the directory in alphabetical order.
+If you specify a directory instead of a file as the argument for the ``--options=PATHNAME``, Universal-ctags will load all files having a :file:`.ctags` extension under said directory in alphabetical order.

 Specifying an optlib path search list ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,